KSDunne/twenty_one/README.md

 - Go to the GitHub repository
 - Click the Code button near the top of the page
-- Select 'HTTPS', 'SSH', or 'Github CLI' depending on how you would like to clone.
+- Select 'HTTPS', 'SSH', or 'Github CLI', depending on how you would like to clone
 - Click the copy button to copy the URL to your clipboard
 - Open Git Bash
 - Change the current working directory to where you want the cloned directory